dcrankshaw/datascience-sp14/lab10/graphx-lab-no-sol.md

 val prs = g.staticPageRank(10)
 ```

-That should have returned immediately due to Spark's lazy evaluation.
-The code won't actually be run until we try to access the results.
+That should have returned almost immediately due to Spark's lazy evaluation.
+The computation won't actually be run until we try to access the results.
 The simplest way to trigger the execution is to count the results:

 ```scala
 prs.triplets.count